 multiple choice survey about the perceptual dimensions; the second included participants with any level of music training performing a check-all-that-apply task (CATA, Katz & Braly, 1933; Meyners & Castura, 2014; Coombs et al., 1956); the third experiment incorporated both surveys in a single analysis.

 To analyze our data, we selected a set of multivariate analyses that allowed us to visualize answers to each of our questions.
 The mental spaces revealed by the individual surveys were calculated and visualized using Correspondence Analysis (CA), a method similar to Principal Components Analysis (PCA) that analyzes qualitative data.
 We used Multidimensional Scaling (MDS), a distance analysis, to visualize the differences between participants and participant groups.
 To find parallels between the surveys, we used Partial Least Squares Correlation (PLSC), a method that analyzes two data tables with different sets of variables measured on the same observations.
 We used a Multiple Factor Analysis to evaluate how French and American participants’ responses differed.
-Each of these analyses provide different visualizations and interpretations of the data, which are discussed in more detail below and in the discussion sections of each experiment.
+Each of these analyses provide different visualizations and interpretations of the data, which are discussed in more detail below .

 Music Perception